For you, the advanced learner, with the world at your fingertips, here’s an idea to shake up your routine: stand-up comedy.

 Bonus: Paul Taylor

 We wouldn’t dare claim that Paul is French (largely because he’s English) but he’s been living in Paris for more than 10 years and his accent is presque parfait.
-Most of his bits are in French and he makes fun of French culture (better than most), so we would strongly recommend you giving him a listen.
+Most of his bits are in French and he makes fun of French culture (better than most), so we would strongly recommend you give him a listen.
 Don’t forget to listen to some cool French tunes, too.

 If this selection wasn’t a bundle of laughs, we profusely apologize.
-But we guarantee a laugh or three by subscribing to Frantastique – online French courses featuring funny stories with up-to-date cultural references.
-What are you waiting for?
-Start your free trial here.
+But we guarantee a laugh or three by subscribing to Frantastique, our online French course featuring funny stories with up-to-date cultural references.

 - 5 watchable French series that will improve your French (and possibly entertain you)

 - Five French documentary films to learn French

 - 9 timeless French movies every French person has seen at least once

 - The best books to learn French